 (2) included in the client's plan of care;

-(3) performed by a hospice aide in accordance with state law and applicable rules, including 22 TAC, Part 11, Chapter 224 (relating to Delegation of Nursing Tasks by Registered Professional Nurses to Unlicensed Personnel for Clients with Acute Conditions or in Acute Care Environments), and 22 TAC, Part 11, Chapter 225 (relating to RN Delegation to Unlicensed Personnel and Tasks Not Requiring Delegation in Independent Living Environments For Clients with Stable and Predictable Conditions); and
+(3) performed by a hospice aide in accordance with state law and applicable rules, including 22 TAC Part 11, Chapter 224 (relating to Delegation of Nursing Tasks by Registered Professional Nurses to Unlicensed Personnel for Clients with Acute Conditions or in Acute Care Environments), and 22 TAC Part 11, Chapter 225 (relating to RN Delegation to Unlicensed Personnel and Tasks Not Requiring Delegation in Independent Living Environments For Clients with Stable and Predictable Conditions); and

 (4) consistent with a hospice aide's documented training and competency skills.

-(c) A registered nurse (RN) who is a member of a client's designated IDT must assign a hospice aide to a specific client.
-An RN who is responsible for the supervision of a hospice aide as specified in subsection (d) of this section must prepare written client-care instructions for the hospice aide.
+(c) An RN who is a member of a client's designated IDT must assign a hospice aide to a specific client.
+An RN who is responsible for the supervision of a hospice aide, as specified in subsection (d) of this section, must prepare written client-care instructions for the hospice aide.
 The duties of a hospice aide include:

 (1) providing hands-on personal care;